RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Baseline Implementation

-We construct and solve a program $\Pi(\mathcal{D}_c, \mathcal{H}_c)$ in Answer Set Programming (ASP)~\cite{gelfond2014ASP} that encodes $\mathcal{D}_c$, the initial conditions, a history $\mathcal{H}_c$ of prior observations and action executions, and helper axioms that direct the search for the plan of abstract actions.
-Each answer set of $\Pi$ includes a possible sequence of abstract actions to reach the goal.
-To compute answer sets, we use the SPARC system~\cite{Balai2013SPARC}, which (internally) uses the clingo solver~\cite{Gebser2019MultishotASPSWC}.
+To compute a plan of abstract actions to achieve a given goal, our baseline constructs and solves a program $\Pi(\mathcal{D}_c, \mathcal{H}_c)$ in Answer Set Programming (ASP)~\cite{gelfond2014ASP} that encodes $\mathcal{D}_c$, the initial conditions, a history $\mathcal{H}_c$ of prior observations and action executions, and heuristic methods and helper axioms that direct the search for the plan.
+ASP encodes concepts such as \textit{default negation} and \textit{epistemic disjuction}, supports non-monotonic logical reasoning, and reduces reasoning to computing \textit{answer set(s)} of the corresponding program.
+Each answer set of $\Pi(\mathcal{D}_c, \mathcal{H}_c)$ includes a sequence of abstract actions to reach the goal.
+To compute answer sets, we use the SPARC system~\cite{Balai2013SPARC} and the \textit{clingo} SAT solver~\cite{Gebser2019MultishotASPSWC}.